duneanalytics/docs/docs/data-tables/spellbook/contributing/1-do-some-prerequisites and-set-up-Spellbook-dbt.md

 ```

-Start the Trino serve with:
+Start the Trino server with:

 ```console
 docker start trino